unomachineshop/Activity_Monitor_Base_Station/README.md

 ```
 * Now you can fire up PuTTY, input the IP address we used earlier into the Host Name field.
 * On the left hand side choose *SSH* -> *Auth* -> and in the private key field, browse for your newly created private key file.
 * Back in the *Session* tab, be sure to give the *Saved Session* a name, and then hit *Save* before proceeding to connect.
-This will save you in the future from having to go update those values.
+*This will save you in the future from having to go back and input those values.*
 * Go ahead and try to connect now.
 Once you enter your username it should automatically log you in.
 If you happen to get a "server refused our key" message check out this article located [here](http://www.walkernews.net/2009/03/22/how-to-fix-server-refused-our-key-error-that-caused-by-putty-generated-rsa-public-key/) to properly format the file.

 10) We will now install a few needed pieces of software on the Pi to allow us to build the actual project.